Keyboard shortcuts

 Once confirmed, each committee member independently screens the deposit’s source address by making a request to its configured sanctions-checking endpoint (see handling sanctions).
 A member that considers the address sanctioned will not vote to accept the deposit.

-Once a node has determined that a deposit request is both confirmed on bitcoin and passes its own screening checks, it will communicate with the other members of the hashi committee and collect signatures from validators who agree that the deposit should be confirmed.
-If a quorum of validators cannot agree that a deposit should be confirmed, it will either be retried at a later point or ignored if the request is invalid.
+Once a node has determined that a deposit request is both confirmed on bitcoin and passes its own screening checks, it will communicate with the other members of the hashi committee and collect signatures from validators who agree that the deposit should be approved.
+If a quorum of validators cannot agree that a deposit should be approved, it will either be retried at a later point or ignored if the request is invalid.

 Mint